Fluzzroz/Contxtful-phone-model/Benoit-Boucher-Capstone-Proposal.md

 The following workflow will be repeated twice, once for each separate objective:
 **General Workflow**
-1. Reproduce the results of Contxtful.
+1. Reproduce the results of CONTXTFUL.
 2. Try various algorithms appropriate for the goal.
 See the list below.
 3. Once a good approach is found, optimize the hyperparameters, if any.
 This can be done via BIC score for Gaussian Mixture, or Random Search Cross Validation for all other techniques.
 4. Present the results.